By Paula J. Kinoshita BEd, MA, JD

 Lawyers are trained at sorting through problems and finding legal solutions and navigating the legal system.
 Lawyers also rely on other professionals to help them as they advise their clients.
 Here are some of the experts that you may need to retain during the lifespan of your family law file.

-Occasionally, in high conflict matters, the courts may also require parties to attend counselling sessions so that parties and the court are better able to recognize the needs of the children.
+Occasionally, in high conflict matters, the courts may also require parties to attend counseling sessions so that parties and the court are better able to recognize the needs of the children.

-In and around Edmonton, some counselling clinics offer services for free or at a reduced rate.
-Also, many healthcare plans include counselling, usually to a prescribed maximum amount per year.
+In and around Edmonton, some counseling clinics offer services for free or at a reduced rate.
+Also, many healthcare plans include counseling, usually to a prescribed maximum amount per year.

-We would be happy to provide you with a referral list to some counsellors in your area.
+We would be happy to provide you with a referral list to some counselors in your area.

 Real Estate Appraiser

 What is your house worth if you had to sell it?
 What is your house worth if you transferred it to your spouse, and he or she “bought you out”?
 The value of your property does not change depending on the purchaser (even if the final deal looks different).

 Some clients will rely on a realtor to provide an opinion of the market value of a property.
 This may be of valuable assistance where the matrimonial property is to be sold to a third party.
 However, if there is any dispute as to the value of a property, individuals may need to obtain a formal appraisal by an accredited appraiser who has met the requirements of the Appraisal Institute of Canada.
 A formal appraisal is useful in court to determine the value of a property and maybe a convincing settlement tool.